ThoughtWorks-SEA/developer-training/docs/backend/postgresql/postgres-advanced.md

-# Postgres - Advanced Topics
+# Sequelize / Postgres - Advanced Topics

 ## Transactions
 Sequelize does not use transactions by default.